jieverson/waifubot/README.md

 ## Usage

-You can try the last released build here:
+You can try the last released build by running [./index.html](./index.html):

-<iframe src="https://webchat.botframework.com/embed/waifubot?s=ilPMdwYpxcM.cwA.jEk.HCF6KtXPzyopLRet4vAKgQHrxA_g6iQCSwg2mQEKwiw" style="height: 502px; max-height: 502px;"></iframe>

 >**Note:** Waifu implements `continuous deployment` to Azure.